-Valuation Date: Actuarial Cost Method: Inflation: Investment Rate of Return: Single Discount Rate: Mortality Assumptions June 30, 2021 census data; rolled forward to June 30, 2022 Individual Entry - Age Normal 2.25% 2.75%, net of OPEB Plan investment expense; including inflation 1.92% as of June 30, 2019 For healthy retirees, The gender-distinct South Carolina Retirees 2020 Mortality Tables are used with fully generational mortality projections based on a fully generational basis by the 80% of Scale UMP to account for future mortality improvements and adjusted with multipliers based on plan experience.
-Health Care Trend Rate: Initial trend starting at $6.00\%$ and gradually decreasing to an ultimate trend rate of $4.00\%$ over a period of 15 years Participation Assumption: 79% for retirees who are eligible for funded premiums59% participation for retirees who are eligible for Partially Funded Premiums20% participation for retirees who are eligible for Non-Funded Premiums Notes: The discount rate changed from 2.45% as of June 30, 2020 to 1.92% as of June 30, 2021.
-In addition, the demographic and salary increases assumptions were updated to reflect the 2020 SCRS experience study and the health care trend rates were reset to better reflect the plan's anticipated experience.
+Valuation Date: June 30, 2021 Actuarial Cost Method: Individual Entry - Age Normal Inflation: 2.25% Investment Rate of Return: 2.75%, net of OPEB Plan investment expense; including inflation Single Discount Rate: 3.69% as of June 30, 2022 Demographic Assumptions: Based on the experience study performed for the South Carolina Retirement Systems for the 5-year period ending June 30,2019 Mortality: For healthy retirees, The gender-distinct South Carolina Retirees 2020 Mortality Tables are used with multipliers based on plan experience; the rates are projected on a fully generational basis using 80% of the ultimate rates of Scale MP-2019 to account for future mortality improvements.
+Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years Aging Factors: Based on plan specific experience Retiree Participation: 79% for retirees who are eligible for funded premiums 59% participation for retirees who are eligible for Partial Funded Premiums 20% participation for retirees who are eligible for Non- Funded Premiums 20% participation for retirees who are eligible for Non-Funded Premiums Notes: The discount rate changed from 1.92% as of June 30, 2021 to 3.69% as of June 30, 2022.